RHIT-CSSE/csse332/Homework/SemaphoreLab/README.md

     2.  an input file, (fileIn), and
     3.  an output file, (fileOut),

     in that order.
-Code in examples/Examples/example7.c shows how to process command line arguments.
+[This example](commandLineArgExample.c) shows how to process command line arguments.
 You might also want to look up the manpages for the atoi function, which you can use to convert a string to an integer value.